Working with Stories

 Every story has an Automation tab letting you override settings just for that story.
 Overrides sit between the project-level default and the job-level config in the cascade:

-Global → Team → Project → Entity (story/release) → Job
+Global → Team → User per-scope → Project → User per-project → Entity (story/release) → Job

 Per-story overrides available: